Essential Strategies for Boosting Health and Energy with Protein

 Why Protein is Your Secret Superpower

-At any point, do you feel like your body is running on fumes or your energy reserves are as unpredictable as Elon Musk’s tweets?
-The response could lie in your eating routine — or all the more explicitly, in how much protein you're consuming.
+At any point, do you feel like your body is running on fumes?
+The response could lie in your eating routine or, more explicitly, in how much protein you're consuming.

 My friend once told me that eating too much protein could destroy my kidneys.